Combat search and rescue: World War I

 On 21 April 1917, Captain Richard Williams of the Australian Flying Corps landed behind enemy lines to rescue a downed comrade during World War I.

 Vietnam War

 In 1972, Lieutenant Colonel Iceal Hambleton, a navigator/electronic warfare officer with a background in ballistic missile technology and missile countermeasures in the US Air Force, was the sole survivor of an EB-66 shot down during the Easter Offensive.
 He eluded capture by North Vietnamese forces until his rescue, eleven-and-a-half days later.
 During the rescue operation, five US military aircraft supporting the CSAR effort were shot down, eleven US servicemen were killed, and two men were captured.
 The rescue operation was the "largest, longest, and most complex search-and-rescue" operation during the entire Vietnam War.
 It has been the subject of two books and the largely fictionalized film Bat*21.

+Iran war (2026)

+On 3 April 2026, a USAF F-15E was shot down by Iranian forces.
+Both Pilot and Combat Systems Operator (CSO) ejected inside Iranian territory and a large-scale search operation was undertaken, utilizing MC-130J, Black Hawk, Pave Hawk and Apache aircraft.
+The pilot was located & rescued within a few hours.
+It took roughly two days to locate & rescue the Combat Systems Officer.
+Hundreds of US special operations forces personnel were involved and a makeshift airstrip was established inside Iranian territory to support CSAR operations.
+Upon extraction, two MC-130J multi-engine transport aircraft and four MH-6 light helicopters were destroyed by US forces to prevent them being seized by the IRGC.
+No casualties occurred in the rescue for U.S. troops.